HL7/fhir-military-service/input/pagecontent/implementation.md

 and it may be localized by HL7, IHE, and other profile developers.</span></p>

 <p class=MsoNormal><span style='font-size:10.0pt;font-family:"Verdana",sans-serif;
-color:black'>The Employment Episode profile of is the base profile for </span><a href="#BKM_1EE5C72B_FAB7_48FE_81D2_FE7E3F24BBE0"><span style='font-size:10.0pt;
+color:black'>The Employment Episode profile is the base profile for </span><a href="#BKM_1EE5C72B_FAB7_48FE_81D2_FE7E3F24BBE0"><span style='font-size:10.0pt;
 font-family:"Verdana",sans-serif'>Military Service Episode profile</span></a><span
 style='font-size:10.0pt;font-family:"Verdana",sans-serif;color:black'> and </span><a